 And the Museum?

 As a youngster, I couldn’t really fathom “It is better to give than to receive.”
 I LOVED receiving!
-These days, I sincerely get more pleasure from giving or helping.
+These days, I sincerely get more from giving or helping.
 Yet I do like to receive things I’ve acquired for myself!
 This partly explains my museum.
-Again, the pleasure is doubled whenever a visitor shows genuine interest.
-Whether it’s discussing with another enthusiast, or explaining to a newcomer to aviation, just talking about it is great.
+Again, the happiness is doubled whenever a visitor shows genuine interest.
+Whether it’s discussing with another enthusiast, or explaining to a newcomer to aviation, talking about it is a pleasure

 Having grown up in hearing distance of Northolt airport, (UK), and daily watching the prop transport traffic, I could not help but be attracted to aircraft.
 Though I never had the physical or mental attributes to become air force aircrew, the desire to fly has never left.
 I thought how wonderful it would be, flying in the sunshine above the seemingly constant clouds.
 In my 50’s, I commenced flying lessons, but did not stay on to qualify.
 These days, I content myself with simulators and collectibles.
-(It’s too windy for R.C.! ) Hope you enjoy your “Flying Visit.”
+Hope you enjoy your “Flying Visit.”